Go to www.FayettevilleNOW.org for more on City of Fayetteville's Economic & Business Development Department.

 - The Support Center of North Carolina: Provides small business loans and technical assistance to start-ups and existing businesses in underserved markets.
 As a statewide nonprofit Community Development Financial Institution [CDFI] its mission is to foster economic development in underserved communities by providing capital, business services, and policy research to support small businesses.
 Information and assistance for the Support Center of North Carolina is available here.

 - United States Small Business Administration [SBA]: The SBA and the City of Fayetteville Economic and Business Development Department have implemented a Strategic Alliance Memorandum [SAM] Agreement to strengthen and expand small business development in the local area through its programs and services.
+Information for the SBA is available here.

 Other Economic and Business Development Resources